 In 1995 Oklahoma City, Timothy McVeigh slaughtered 168 people and injured more than 500.

 In 1996, Eric Robert Rudolph pleaded guilty to killing two people and wounding more than 100 at Centennial Olympic Park in Atlanta during the Summer Games.

 In 1998, Theodore Kaczynski pleaded guilty in Sacramento, Calif., to killing three people and wounding 23 during a nationwide murder spree between 1978 and 1995.

 Also in 1998, Eric Robert Rudolph was suspected of killing one guard and wounding a nurse at an abortion clinic in Birmingham, Alabama.

 In 2001, nearly 3,000 people were killed by terrorists in New York, Washington and Pennsylvania.

 In 2013, at the Boston Marathon, Chechen brothers Dzhokhar Tsarnaev and Tamerlan Tsarnaev murdered 3 civilians and injured an estimated 264 others.

-As I said, I can understand that many Democrats want to ban certain guns – or all guns – to deal with mass killers.
+As I said, I can understand why many Democrats (as well as some Republicans) want to ban certain guns – or all guns – to deal with mass killers.
 There’s just one problem.
-In the examples above, as attentive readers with an eye for history no doubt already guessed, not one person was killed by a gun.
-Every single one of the many deaths was the result of a bomb, or, in the case of the 9/11 tragedy, of planes serving as bombs, and in case of The Upstairs Lounge massacre, of lighter fluid exposed suddenly to air, in effect a fire bomb.
+In every single one of the cases above, as attentive readers with an eye for history no doubt already guessed, not one shot was fired — no gun was used to kill anyone.
+All of the many deaths were the result of bombs, or, in the case of the 9/11 tragedy, of planes serving as bombs, and in the case of The Upstairs Lounge massacre, of lighter fluid exposed suddenly to air, in effect a fire bomb.

 To the list, it’s necessary, I think, to add a few near-misses to drive home the point that the employment of bombs to kill has been extensive: